Alberto Bardelli: Research

 Bardelli performed the first comprehensive mutational profile of kinases in colorectal cancers (CRC).
-He translated these findings into clinical practice by discovering the molecular landscape of response and resistance to EGFR, HER2 and NTRK1 blockades in CRC.
+He translated these findings into clinical practice in a very productive collaboration with the clinical oncologist Salvatore Siena at Ospedale Niguarda and University of Milan by discovering the molecular landscape of response and resistance to EGFR, HER2 and NTRK1 blockades in CRC.
 One of the main focuses of his research is the study of the emergence and evolution of drug-resistant clones that can be restrained to improve the efficacy of anticancer agents to develop therapies that adapt to a tumour's evolution.
 His group used several approaches in their work, including genetic analysis of clinical samples, a large collection of CRC cellular models, patient-derived xenografts (xenopatients), and liquid biopsies.
 In the last years his studies uncovered the molecular bases of primary and acquired resistance to anti-EGFR therapies in colorectal tumours.
 These findings have been rapidly translated into clinically applicable predictive biomarkers, which represent the first example of personalized medicine for colorectal tumours and are used to select patients for therapy.

 Bardelli also investigated the use of immunotherapy as a tool for precision medicine in CRC.
 His studies are built on an unconventional approach that an increased dynamic and mutational load in CRC cells can rouse an otherwise slack immune response, a vital requisite for effective immunosurveillance.
 Bardelli's team tweaked the clonal evolution of the tumour, via a pharmacological intervention, to provoke the persistent renewal of neoantigens.

-Bardelli's studies have been reported in high peer-reviewed scientific journals as Cancer Cell, Nature, JAMA, and Lancet Oncology.

-Currently, Bardelli's team uses colorectal cancer models to establish personalized treatment for patients, focusing on: